Blog > Articles

 • Use a fitness tracker for logging your steps.
 Set goals that are achievable and then increase your goal once you’ve hit that one consistently.

-FORM treats lifestyle factors that can contribute to weight gain.
-When customizing weight loss programs, our doctors and dietitians consider all elements of a patient’s life including medical history and needs.
+Form Health treats lifestyle factors that can contribute to weight gain.
+When customizing weight loss programs, our doctors and dietitians consider all elements of a patient's life including medical history and needs.
 It’s important to us that you have a personalized plan that feels right to you and works with your everyday life.
-FORM uses physical activity, mindset shifts, nutrition and FDA-approved medication, if appropriate, as tools to help you reach your goals.
-Take our quiz to find out if you’re a candidate today
+Form uses behavioral support, nutrition, physical activity and FDA-approved medication, if appropriate, as tools to help you reach your goals.
+Take our quiz to find out if you’re a candidate today.